Revolut Compared to N26

 The Central Bank of Ireland regulates N26 for the conduct of business rules in Ireland.

-A bank account with N26 is only in Euros and it has a bank account number and IBAN – the same as any “mainstream” bank.
+A bank account with N26 is in Euros and it has a bank account number and IBAN – the same as any “mainstream” bank.
+(The IBAN is a German one.)

 You will need a smartphone to register and set up an N26 account.
 However, most of the N26 banking functions can also be carried out on laptops, tablets and PCs .